Glaciers & Glacial Features

 As glaciers flow, the ice carries rocky debris downslope.
 This material can be carried on the ice surface, trapped in the ice, or frozen to the base of the ice.
 The melting glacier deposits this debris at its terminus, creating ridges called moraines.
 The longer the terminus remains in the same place, the more debris accumulates.
 Large terminal moraines are visible below Teton and Schoolroom glaciers.

 Another common glacial feature is a crevasse—a deep, V-shaped crack often visible in the uppermost layer of ice.
 Imagine bending a Snickers bar into an arch—the surface of the bar will crack, while the interior remains flexible.
 As a glacier flows, the brittle surface cracks as the more ductile base flows over uneven terrain or around a corner, resulting in crevasses.
 These open and close as the ice moves, so crevasse patterns constantly change.

 Today, there are up to 11 active glaciers in Grand Teton National Park.
 Ten glaciers have been previously named on U.S. Geological Survey maps: Teton, Middle Teton, Teepee, Schoolroom, Petersen, Falling Ice, Skillet, and East, Middle, and West Triple glaciers.
-In addition, park staff recently identified another unnamed glacier near Glacier Peak.
+In addition, there is another unnamed glacier near Glacier Peak.
 However, some of these glaciers may have lost so much ice volume that they have stopped flowing and are no longer active glaciers.